lmas/ss13.se/README.md

 - page to send in requests to add new private servers?

+- clarify time period for graphs

-- summary page showing total stats for all servers (# online/warn/offline servers, total/average # of online players, log of recently added/removed servers, the # of data points since start, age of oldest data point)
+- summary page showing total stats for all servers:
+    - # online/warn/offline servers
+    - total/average # of online players
+    - log of recently added/removed servers
+    - the # of data points since start
+    - age of oldest data point
+    - time since since latest update
+    - time to run update

 - more pop. history graphs, for current day/week/month